Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Firstly, get rid of unnecessary meetings.
 For example, you don’t have to organize a Zoom conference call for the whole organization to address a department.
 You can also use important emails to share specific information instead of bringing everyone together and wasting their time.

-Multitasking hurts everyone, and it’s worse for remote workers.
+Multitasking hurts everyone, and it’s worse for remote employees.
 Your team members are likely distracted by numerous domestic activities and may be tempted to juggle them alongside work.

 As it turns out, doing more than one thing at a time divides your attention and causes mistakes.
 It also results in significant cognitive decline.
 According to a 2019 study, switching between tasks impairs memory and causes significant decline in cognitive performance.